Fifth Grade Overview

 Health & Physical Education

-The Health & Physical Education program introducted students to new games and strategies, in turn building students’ confidence in their athletic abilities.
+The Health & Physical Education program introduces students to new games and strategies, in turn building students’ confidence in their athletic abilities.
 The program fosters an environment where students feel comfortable participating while also encouraging athletic activity outside of school.
 During the winter months, students take part in Health Education classes, which challenge students to take responsibility for their personal health.
 The course emphasizes how students can find and assess reliable sources of information and making informed health-related decisions.
-Physical Education couses are held outdoors, weather permitting, with Health classes held indoor during the winter months.
+Physical Education courses are held outdoors, weather permitting, with Health classes held indoor during the winter months.